 Teriparatide (Forteo), an injectable drug made from selected amino acids found in parathyroid hormone, may help reduce the risks for spinal and non-spinal fractures.
 Although high persistent levels of parathyroid hormone (PTH) can cause osteoporosis, daily injections of low doses of this hormone actually stimulate bone production and increase bone mineral density.
 Teriparatide is usually recommended for people with osteoporosis who are at high risk of fracture.

 Side effects of PTH are generally mild and include nausea, dizziness, and leg cramps.
 No significant complications have been reported to date.

 Early animal studies reported bone tumors in mice that were given parathyroid long-term.
 Such effects have not been observed in humans to date.
 However, people with Paget disease, (a disorder in which bone thickens but also weakens), should not take parathyroid hormone, because they are at higher than normal risk for bone tumors.

-Side Effects.
-Side effects include headache, dizziness, anorexia, diarrhea, skin rashes, and edema (swelling).
+Side effects may include headache, dizziness, anorexia, diarrhea, skin rashes, and edema (swelling).
 The most common adverse effect experienced with the injection is nausea, with or without vomiting.
 The nasal spray may cause nosebleeds, sinusitis, and inflammation of the membranes in the nose.
 Many people who take calcitonin develop resistance or allergic reactions after long-term use.
-As noted above, cancer risks are a concern.

 National Osteoporosis Foundation.
 Clinician's Guide to Prevention and Treatment of Osteoporosis.
 Washington, DC: National Osteoporosis Foundation; 2010.